-Employment status and organisation.
-In Germany and France, the majority of physicians are self-employed and in solo practices.
-In the Netherlands, ownership and organisation of practice differ according to the field of medical services.
-Half of the general practitioners are self-employed in solo practices, and the other half are working in group practices or in health centres.
-Specialists in the Netherlands usually practice in outpatient departments of hospitals.
-In other contrast to countries, physicians in Japan practice in all forms of organisations.
-They are employed by hospitals and practice in outpatient departments or work as self-employed physicians in single practices or clinics, which are similar to health centres in other countries.
+The majority of ambulatory care physicians in Germany and France are self-employed and working in single practices.
+In the Netherlands ownership and organisation of practice differs according to the field of medical services.
+Half of the general practitioners are self-employed in single practices and the other half is either working in group practices or in health centres.
+In contrast, specialists in the Netherlands usually practice in outpatient departments of hospitals.
+Unlike the other countries, physicians in Japan practice in all forms of organisations.
+They are either employed by hospitals or working as self-employed physicians in single practices or clinics.

-Manpower planning.
-All four countries limit the admission of medical students by quota.
-Unlike France and Japan, Germany and the Netherlands have limited the number of physicians practicing in ambulatory care by medical specialty and region.
-Apart from Japan, all other countries legally define the field of medical services physicians are allowed to offer as ambulatory care.
-In Japan, physicians can freely claim any field of medical services they would like to provide.
-As in France in Germany, Japan has no gatekeeper system; patients have free choice between general practitioners and any kind of specialists.
-The Netherlands is the only country of the four that has an institutionalized, mandatory gatekeeper system.
+The admission of medical students is limited by quota in all four countries.
+In contrast to France and Japan, Germany and the Netherlands have limited the number of physicians practicing in ambulatory care by medical specialty and region.
+Apart from Japan, all other countries legally define the field of medical services in which physicians are allowed to offer ambulatory care.
+In Japan physicians can freely claim any field of medical services they would like to provide.
+Subsequently, as in France in Germany, there is no gatekeeper system in Japan and patients have free choice between general practitioners and any kind of specialists while the Netherlands is the only country with an institutionalised mandatory gatekeeper system.

-Contracting.
-In Japan, Germany and France, the sickness funds are obliged to contract collectively with all providers of ambulatory care.
-In contrast, the Netherlands established a system of selective contracting in 1994.
-The sickness funds now have a choice whether to contract with certain providers or not.
+In Germany and France sickness funds are obliged to collectively contract with all providers of ambulatory care while in Japan even the Government designates the contracts.
+In contrast, the Netherlands has established in 1994 a system of selective contracting.
+Sickness funds have now free choice as to whether or not they wish to contract with certain providers.

-Reimbursement fees.
-Physicians are reimbursed for the services they provide in different ways in all four countries.
-In Japan and Germany, physicians claim their payments from institutionalised bodies that administer the payments for physicians.
-In Germany, the Associations of Sickness Funds Physicians process claims and reimburse physicians on a regional basis.
-Unlike Japan, sickness funds in Germany do not reimburse the Associations of Sickness Funds Physicians according to each claim but pay negotiated capitations that differ significantly among sickness funds.
-The Netherlands has no administrative body for processing claims, but physicians are asked to claim payments directly from the AWBZ, ZFW or voluntary health insurances.
-French physicians generally claim their fees directly from the patients on a cost-reimbursement basis.
+Physicians or their medical institutions are reimbursed for their services in different ways in all four countries.
+In Japan and Germany physicians or their medical institutions claim their payments from institutionalised bodies administrating the payments for physicians.
+In Germany, the Associations of Sickness Funds Physicians has the function of processing claims and reimbursing physicians on a regional basis.
+Unlike Japan, sickness funds in Germany do not reimburse the Associations of Physicians' according to each claim but pay negotiated capitations differing significantly between sickness funds.
+In the Netherlands there is no administrative body for processing claims but physicians are requested to claim payments directly from the AWBZ, ZFW or voluntary health insurance.
+French physicians mainly claim their fees directly from the patients on a cost-reimbursement basis.

-Reimbursement method.
 Although it is widely accepted that fee-for-service reimbursement leads to an oversupply of services, all four countries still use this method of reimbursement at least partially.
-Japan and Germany combine the fee-for-service payment with a point system under which physicians receive a certain number of points for each service delivered.
-In France, services are reimbursed on a fee-for-service basis as in Japan, although some services are reimbursed on a capitation basis.
-In the Netherlands, reimbursement methods differ between general practitioners (capitations) and specialists (fee-for-service).
+Japan and Germany combine fee-for-service payment with a point system under which physicians or their medical institutions receive a certain number of points for each service delivered.
+In France services are reimbursed on a fee-for-service basis, as in Japan, although some are reimbursed on a capitation basis.
+In the Netherlands reimbursement methods differ between general practitioners (capitations) and specialists (fee-for-service).